bijoutrouvaille/fireward/readme.md

-# Fireward
+# FireWard

 A successor to Firebase Bolt for writing Firestore rules.
-It also generates Typescript typings.
+It also generates TypeScript typings.
 The idea is to be able to add automatic type validation to routes.

 ## Status